johngodley/redirection/readme.txt

 * Fix position not saving on creation
 * Fix log pages not remembering table settings
 * Fix incorrect column used for HTTP code when importing CSV
+* Add support links from inside the plugin

 = 2.10.1 - 26th November 2017 =
 * Fix incorrect HTTP code reported in errors